 There are two separate instances of disruptions made by the Weasley twins, the second intended to help Harry use Umbridge's fireplace for communication with the Order (due to it being the only fireplace in Hogwarts not being monitored).
 In the first instance they use their own brand of fireworks and in the second one, they conjure a swamp in one of the corridors.
 Harry manages to use Umbridge's fireplace, and shortly talks with Sirius and Lupin about his father, and the distressing situation he witnessed in Snape's memory.
 They assure Harry that his dad became a much better person, and that Snape wasn't as innocent as he may have appeared.
 Unfortunately, the twins are caugt.
 They publicly take credit for the swamp, to the point of advertising their Portable Swamp, and leave the school and are thus never actually expelled.
 In the film they leave after releasing their firework, and the communication to Sirius and Lupin is omitted.

-In the scene where Fred and George leave Hogwarts before they leave, they tell Peeves (a nasty troublemaker of a poltergeist) to "Give her hell from us!", referring to Umbridge.
+In the scene where Fred and George leave Hogwarts, before they leave, they tell Peeves (a nasty troublemaker of a poltergeist) to "Give her hell from us!", referring to Umbridge.
 There is also more in the book about Peeves, amongst other things, for the first time ever working together with the students.
 Also, McGonagall seems to favor Peeves' mischief (since she also dislikes Umbridge): as she walks by Peeves, who is trying to unscrew a chandelier, she mutters, "It unscrews the other way."
 There is also a running theme in the book omitted from the movie about Fred and George starting a joke shop using the winnings that Harry gave them from the Triwizards tournament in The Goblet of Fire.
 They had been perfecting their craft and dropped out of school to follow their dream with a legendary exit.

 In Hagrid's absence, his 'Care of Magical Creatures' lessons are taken over by Professor Grubbly-Plank, who makes the course more structured and less dangerous than Hagrid.
 Many of the students like the new teacher and lessons better, but Harry, Ron and Hermione are conflicted because of their friendship.
-When Hagrid returns in the film, his return to teaching is not.
-He tries to hold a class about Thestrals while being much interrupted and disturbed by Dolores Umbridge during the review.
+When Hagrid returns in the film, his return to teaching is not shown.
+In the book he tries to hold a class about Thestrals while being much interrupted and disturbed by Dolores Umbridge during the review.
 Hermione encourages him the teach less risky lessons and helps him with lesson plans so that he can get a positive review.
 Before that, he introduces Harry and Hermione to Grawp, who is much more aggressive and less good-natured than portrayed in the movie.
 In the book, Ron does not meet Grawp when Harry and Hermione do.
 He is off playing in the Quidditch final, in which Griffindor unexpectedly wins, and Harry and Hermione tell him about Grawp much later.
 Hagrid is later fired by professor Umbridge, and even faces arrest by the Ministry.
 Because of an intervention by Professor McGonagall, he escapes.
 However, McGonagall is severely injured by stunning spells during this altercation, ending up at the hospital wing.

 In the book, Harry gets his vision of Sirius being tortured by Voldemort in the middle of an O.W.L. and not after Fred and George's final stunt.
 He faints and is dragged away.
 His friends try to convince him that it may be a fake vision by Voldemort, but he does not want to hear of it.
 They set up another diversion in order to lure Umbridge away, so they can use the fireplace in her office.
 Harry manages to make a 'call' to Grimmaulds Place, where Kreacher tells him Sirius has indeed left the house, but Harry is abruptly interrupted by Umbridge and the Inquisitorial Squad.
 Dolores Umbridge herself reveals to be the one who sent the Dementors after Harry and Dudley (see FAQ above).